viakeegan/harry-potter-quiz/README.md

-# 03 JavaScript Challenge: Password Generator
+# 04 Web APIs Challenge: Code Quiz

 AS A coding boot camp student </br>
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores</br>